R. da Cruz 364, Porto

 Contact WOU: 918 136 805

-1. What is the difference between competitive training and social dance classes?
+1. What is the difference between competition training and social dance classes?

-A: The difference is night and day.
-Social classes focus on fun, socialising, and learning various steps in a relaxed atmosphere.
-Competitive training, or Dancesport, is a high-performance sport.
-The focus is on technical rigor, intense physical conditioning, and artistic performance, with the goal of preparing athletes to achieve results in championships.
+A: The difference is total.
+Social classes focus on fun, socialising and learning a variety of steps in a relaxed environment.
+Competition training, or Competitive Dancing, is a high performance sport.
+The focus is on technical rigour, intense physical preparation and artistic performance, with the goal of preparing athletes to achieve results in championships.

 2. Do I need to already have a partner to join the competition team?

 A: It is not mandatory, but it is the ultimate goal.
-You can start training individually to perfect your technique.
-The school serves as a meeting point and can help facilitate the formation of new competitive partnerships through auditions and assessment classes, matching dancers with similar levels and goals.
+You can start training individually to improve your technique.
+The school acts as a meeting point and can help facilitate the formation of new competitive couples through auditions and assessment classes, bringing together dancers with similar levels and goals.

-3. What level of experience is necessary to start training for competition?
+3. What level of experience is needed to start training for competition?

-A: A background in ballroom dancing is recommended, even at a social level.
-However, the most important factors are not experience, but ambition, discipline, and the will to train seriously.
-The assessment class is designed precisely to understand your starting point and create a plan.
+A: It is recommended to have a foundation in ballroom dancing, even at social level.
+However, what matters most is not experience, but ambition, discipline and the willingness to train seriously.
+The assessment class is precisely designed to understand your starting point and build a plan.

 4. Does the school prepare athletes for the official competition circuit?

 A: Yes.
-The entire training program is structured to prepare athletes to participate in the official competition calendar of the Portuguese Dancesport Federation (FPDD), both nationally and, eventually, internationally.
+The entire training programme is structured with the goal of preparing athletes to participate in the official competition calendar of the Portugal Dance Academy (PDA), at national and eventually international level.

-5. What is the training structure and weekly time commitment?
+5. What is the structure and training schedule like?

-A: The time commitment is higher than a social class and increases with the athlete's level.
-The structure includes group training for technique and choreography, supervised practice sessions for couples, and private lessons for faster, more focused development.
+A: The training load is greater than that of a social class and increases with the athlete's level.
+The structure includes group training sessions for technique and choreography, supervised free practice sessions to train as a couple, and private classes for faster and more focused development.

-6. Besides the cost of training, what other investments should I consider?
+6. Beyond the cost of training, what other investments should I consider?

-A: Dancesport, like any competitive sport, is an investment.
-In addition to training, the main costs include Federation registration (membership), competition entry fees, competition attire (tail suits and dresses), technical footwear, and travel to competitions.
+A: Competitive Dancing, like any competition sport, is an investment.
+Beyond training, the main costs include PDA membership, competition entry fees, competition attire, technical footwear and travel to competitions.

 A: The assessment class is not an exam.
-It is a training session where the instructor evaluates your technical skills, physical condition, and, most importantly, your goals.
-It also serves as an opportunity for you to get to know the training methodology and see if this is the right challenge for you.
+It is a training session where the teacher evaluates your technical abilities, physical condition and, most importantly, your goals.
+It also allows you to get to know the teaching methodology and understand whether this is the right challenge for you.

 8. Is there a pass option to attend multiple classes?